Halls of Torment: Development

 Halls of Torment was developed and published by Chasing Carrots, an indie team based in Stuttgart, Germany.
 In a talk at the 2023 Game Industry Conference, creative director Paul Lawitzki recalled his desire to play the upcoming Diablo IV during the initial conceptualization of Halls of Torment in October 2022.
 The team's pitch for the game became "if Diablo was a three course meal, Halls of Torment would be a candy bar"; an initial prototype was completed within a few days.
 Additionally, the team looked to other modern action RPGs, such as Path of Exile, in an attempt to provide a "small-scale pocket version" of the genre.
 In an interview with Pieuvre, Chasing Carrots stated that their biggest influence was the 2022 bullet hell game Vampire Survivors, the success of which spurred a wave of games in the similar genre.
 The team wished to achieve a middle ground between the action of Vampire Survivors and the character progression of action RPGs.
 The game's visuals took inspiration from "old-school" RPGs, with Chasing Carrots specifically noting Arcanum, Nox, Fallout, and Planescape: Torment.
 While their previous title, Good Company, was designed in Unity, the team opted for the Godot game engine for Halls of Torment.
 Lawitzki elaborated that the decision was motivated by previous developmental challenges with Unity, as well as Godot being free and open-source.

 Halls of Torment was announced during a development stream hosted by Lawitzki and producer Mara Mehlitz on January 26, 2023.
 A free demo version, Halls of Torment: Prelude, was released on Steam on March 9, 2023, featuring three playable characters and two stages with the ability to carry over the save file to the full game.
 In May 24 of that year, the game was released in early access, selling over 70,000 units in the first week.

 Halls of Torment officially released on September 24, 2024.
 As of February 2025, the team plans to release further updates, including free updates with small changes as well as paid downloadable content containing new maps, characters, and features.

 A port of the game for Android and iOS was developed by Erabit Studios and released on October 10, 2024.

 Reception

-"Within a day of the launch of the full game, the game experienced the highest player count the title has seen since August 2023."
-In October 2024, Chasing Carrots announced that the game had sold over a million units on Steam.

 Halls of Torment received "generally favorable" reviews according to the review aggregator Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 93% of critics.
 Reviewers favorably called the game as a cross between Diablo and Vampire Survivors.'
 Ars Technica called the game a "near-perfect take" on the genre, praising the gameplay as rewarding, but felt that level design wasn't unique enough across the different stages.

+Within a day of its full launch, Halls of Torment experienced the highest player count since August 2023.
+In October 2024, Chasing Carrots announced that the game had sold over a million units on Steam.

 The Academy of Interactive Arts & Sciences nominated Halls of Torment for "Mobile Game of the Year" at the 28th Annual D.I.C.E.
 Awards.